roytang/blog/content/post/2007/05/elections-2k7.md

 Or maybe I should just go with the recent ads that have appeared exhorting people to boycott the senatorial slots altogether?

-This election seems so&#8230; bleah.
+This election seems so...  bleah.

 Although I should note, I think AGHAM party list is a good idea.